Pupil Premium Funding

 - Subsidise enriching experiences that disadvantaged students might otherwise miss;

-- Provide an out of hours study club, using trained sixth form mentors, to support home learning;
+- Provide an out of hours study club, using trained sixth form mentors, to support learning outside of lessons;

 - Have a clear focus on all disadvantaged students, including those with SEND to support all students in becoming aspirational, confident and successful learners